ushadow/tabletop_kinect/README.md

+This code is part of the research project for gestural input on a tabletop display.
+One Microsoft's Kinect is used for tracking hands.
+The Kinect is placed above the tabletop about 1.2m above.
+This [picture] (http://people.csail.mit.edu/yingyin/resources/image/setup2.png) shows the setup.

 # Environment
-* Ubuntu 11.10
+* Tested on Ubuntu 11.10 and 12.04.

 # Prerequisites

-## Install OpenNI framework and Kinect driver
+## Install OpenNI framework and the corresponding Kinect driver

 ## Jars:
 * JavaCV (20110820) http://code.google.com/p/javacv/downloads/detail?name=javacv-bin-20110820.zip&can=2&q=